-Prerequisite: CJ 2313 Criminal Law or CJ 2443 Criminal Law and Procedure

-This course is an in-depth description of police responsibility in patrol functions and concepts, routine patrol duties, citizen contacts and response to police calls.
+Prerequisite: CJ 2313 Criminal Law or CJ 2443 Criminal Law and Procedure patrol duties, citizen contacts and response to police calls.
 The course includes an in-depth discussion of misdemeanor and felony traffic stops, patrol techniques, mechanics of arrest, officer survival and other patrol occurrences.
 (Summer)